-6.3 Headteacher's declaration form
+6.3 Headteachers' declaration forms

-Headteacher's will be required to complete and submit a headteacher's declaration form for the KS1 tests.
+Headteachers will be required to complete and submit a headteacher's declaration form for the KS1 tests.
 The form will confirm that the tests have been administered according to the published guidance or that any issues have been raised with STA.
-The deadline for submission of the headteacher's declaration form is Friday 1 July 2016.